-One of the most colorful and significant players of the second half of the 1970s, Dave Parker looked like a sure bet to eventually make baseball’s Hall of Fame.
-As the decade came to a close, Parker was an MVP, World Series Champion, 3-time Gold Glove Award winner, and owned a career .317 batting average.
+As the 1970s came to a close, Dave Parker was an MVP, World Series Champion, 3-time Gold Glove Award winner, and owned a career .317 batting average.

 The 1980s, however, brought controversy and inconsistent play.
 Still, when his career came to an end after the 1991 season, Parker had a .290 lifetime batting average with 339 home runs and 2,712 hits.
 As it turns out, that wasn’t good enough.
 As a candidate for the Hall of Fame, Parker debuted on the writers’ ballot (the Baseball Writers Association of America) in 1997 and got 17.5% of the vote.
 The next year, his voting percentage rose to 24.5%.
 In 1999, however, on a star-studded ballot with first-timers Nolan Ryan, George Brett, Robin Yount, Carlton Fisk, and Dale Murphy, Parker slipped to 16.1%.
 He would never regain momentum, spending another 12 years on the ballot, never once again matching that 1998 tally.

-Since his BBWAA ballot eligibility has expired, the Cobra has been on three “second chance” ballots via the Eras Committee, previously known as the Veterans Committee.
+Since his BBWAA ballot eligibility expired, the Cobra has previously been on three “second chance” ballots via the Era Committee, previously known as the Veterans Committee.
 In the most recent iteration, Parker was one of 12 candidates on the “Modern Baseball” Hall of Fame ballot.
 He came in fourth place, earning 7 votes in an election requiring 12 for induction into Cooperstown.
 On that ballot, catcher Ted Simmons and the late Marvin Miller (the longtime head of the players’ union) were elected to the Hall, with outfielder Dwight Evans coming in 3rd place with 8 affirmative votes.

-Today, on Dave Parker’s 70th birthday, we pose one main question, the one that this piece will attempt to answer.
 Does Parker deserve a spot in Cooperstown?
 Well, if you ask him, the answer is “yes.”

 “I think I should be there… Most people that know me and played against me, they look at me as a Hall of Famer anyway.
 I don’t think that there was anybody from 1975 to 1981 that was a better player than me.”